Skip to main content

 • Have a bedtime routine and stick to it.
 This will help the babies get into a good settling routine.

 • If your babies have been sleeping together, you can try to put them in separate cots if 1 is waking the other.
 You need to be flexible, as 1 may prefer a cot while the other is more comfortable in a Moses basket.
-You can place cots next to each other so the babies can still see and touch each other.
+You can place cots next to each other so the babies can still see each other.

 • In the early days, try to co-ordinate night feeds so if 1 wakes up, you can feed the other at the same time.
 Be prepared for 1 twin to sleep through before the other.